What You Need to Know About the Deferral of Payroll Tax Obligations

 The decision to defer the payment of the employee’s share of Social Security tax rests with the employer and is not mandatory.
 At this point, it appears implementation and administration of the payroll tax deferral may outweigh the benefits.
 Here are the details for you to consider:

-We can help you to understand the impact of the payroll tax deferral on your organization.
-Please contact Ryan Kilpatrick or Hannah Bowling at 513.858.6040.
+Contact us so we can help you to understand the impact of the payroll tax deferral on your organization.